RoboJackets/robocup-software/doc/Documentation.md

 ## Additional Documentation

 In addition to turning inline code comments into documentation, Doxygen can also include docs in other formats.
 This page that you are viewing right now and several others are written in [Markdown](http://daringfireball.net/projects/markdown/syntax).
-See the files in `soccer/doc/` for examples.
+See the files in `doc` for examples.

 ## Compiling the documentation